-The structure of the diagram is intuitive and easy to use.
+The structure of the diagram is designed to be intuitive and easy to use.
 The XML Schema diagram helps both content authors who want to understand a schema and schema designers who develop complex schemas.

-You can edit XML Schema components features directly in the diagram, for instance the component name, its type, etc. Valid proposals are offered in the contextual menu allowing you to easily insert new components in the current context.
+You can edit XML Schema component features directly in the diagram (for instance, the component name, its type, etc.) Valid proposals are offered in the contextual menu allowing you to easily insert new components in the current context.

-The Palette view enhances even further the usability of the XML Schema diagram builder by allowing you to drag components from this helper view and drop them into the Design page.
+The Palette view enhances even further the usability of the XML Schema diagram builder by allowing you to drag components from this helper view and drop them into the Design mode.

 The Outline view for XML Schema presents the XML schema components from the current schema and from the included and imported schemas.
 All the global components can be sorted by name and grouped by type, location and namespace.

 If you need to find a component, you can search for it by typing its name into the outliner filter text field.

 The Outline view is drag-and-drop enabled, allowing you to move or create references to XML Schema components by dragging them into the diagram.